Escalation policies

 Ordered levels

-Level 0 fires the moment an incident opens.
+The first level pages the moment an incident opens.
 No acknowledgement in time, and the next level fires.
 Repeat until someone responds.

 Channels or schedules